amsaren/course_materials/Biocontainers_2021/Tutorials/singularity_tutorial_2.md

     B1_sub_R1.fq B1_sub_R2.fq

     ```
+  💬 Note that in the above example the command line is quite long, so we have used escape charecter "\" to escape (i.e. ignore)
+  new line characters.
+From the computer's point of view the whole singularity_wrapper command is just a single line.

+  💬 This way of splitting the command can improve readability and make it easier to edit parameters, but one has to be careful with the
+  notation, or some of the command may be omitted.
+Make sure "\" precedes the newline directly.
+If there is a e.g. a space between
+  the "\" and the newline, the space gets escaped, not the newline, and the line gets cut.

-3. Submit the job to the queue with:
+4. Submit the job to the queue with:
     ```bash
-   sbatch test.sh
+   sbatch cutadapt.sh
     ```
-4. In this case the module also includes a wrapper that allows us to run the program with just `cutadapt`.
+5. In this case the module also includes a wrapper script that allows us to run the program with just `cutadapt`.
-Modify the batch job so that you omit `singularity_wrapper exec`and re-submit.
+Modify the batch job script so that you change `singularity_wrapper exec cutadapt` to `cutadapt` and re-submit.
 Does it still work?

-5. You can take a look at the cutadapt wrapper script to see how it's done.
+6. You can take a look at the cutadapt wrapper script to see how it's done.

     First find out the path to teh script:
     ```bash